logo

 Metropolitan Memorial Park's eight distinct parks paint a collective portrait of the past.
 Each site offers a unique glimpse into our history reflecting the social, cultural, and religious landscapes of Sydney and Newcastle across generations.

-Restoration of the Frazer Mausoleum
+Featured video: Restoration of the Frazer Mausoleum

 This iconic landmark, built in 1894 from stunning Pyrmont sandstone, has been revived to its former glory after years of decay.